Learn something new every day

 A chief compliance officer, also known as a CCO, is the executive responsible for ensuring that an organization is compliant with both internal and external policies and regulations.
-The chief compliance officer oversees the development and implementation of procedures that facilitate compliance and works with other executives to ensure compliance throughout all departments within an organization.
+He oversees the development and implementation of procedures that facilitate compliance and works with other executives to ensure compliance throughout all departments within an organization.
 He may also be responsible for ensuring that the organization has the necessary resources to research and track external laws, regulations, and industry standards.

 In many businesses and not-for-profit organizations, there is a necessity to ensure that they are doing business in accordance with laws governing businesses, including financial responsibility laws, consumer protection laws, and employment law.
 In a particularly large organization, it is easy for accountability processes to break down and for a company to fall out of compliance with these laws.
 The chief compliance officer may serve as a point person to whom questions about compliance processes can be addressed and who can ensure that processes in one area of the company coordinate with the processes of other areas of the company.
 A chief compliance officer may actually set company-wide policies that conform to external requirements established by industry organizations and government bodies.